Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Yeah."
 He said it reflexively, the whole stoic *‘of course I’m okay’* bit.
 But then it hit him: he *was.* And it hadn’t been a question on her part.

-The feeling kinda…hitched in his throat.
+The feeling kinda... hitched in his throat.
 He paused, glanced down at his meal, then nodded. "...Yeah, I am."

 Shit.
 Yeah.

 He was.
-He…it was okay. *He* was okay.
-He thought about all his goals, and his schemes and his Lists and all that…and it was okay.
+He... it was okay. *He* was okay.
+He thought about all his goals, and his schemes and his Lists and all that... and it was okay.
 Maybe he’d do it all!
 Or maybe not.

-Maybe he didn’t get justice *perfectly* by his own hand, but…well, not even he could carry the whole world, right?
+Maybe he didn’t get justice *perfectly* by his own hand, but... well, not even he could carry the whole world, right?

 Marty smiled, climbed into his lap, and kissed him.
 He kissed her back, and felt like he’d let go of something he’d been carrying for a very, very long time.
 There was a future.
 He’d helped build it, and one day, when the time was right, he’d help build it again.
 But he didn’t feel the universe caving in on him anymore.